-INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE К Non-pass-through drugs and non-implantable bio- logicals, including therapeutic radio- pharmaceuticals Paid under OPPS; separate APC payment.
+INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE K Non-pass-through drugs and non-implant- able biologicals, including therapeutic radio- pharmaceuticals Paid under OPPS; separate APC payment.
 L Influenza vaccine; pneumococcal pneu- monia vaccine Not paid under OPPS.
 Paid at reasonable cost. М Items and services not billable to the Medi- care Administrative Contractor (MAC) Not paid under OPPS.
-N Items and services packaged into APC rates Paid under OPPS; payment is packaged into payment for other services, including outli- ers.
-Therefore, there is no sep- arate APC payment.
-Alaska Specific Guideline: A payer shall subtract implant- able hardware from a hospital outpatient clinic's or ambula- tory surgical center's billed charges and pay separately at manufacturer or supplier invoice cost plus 10 percent. Ρ Partial hospitalization Paid under OPPS.
-Alaska Specific Guideline: Pay- ment is the lowest of 85 per- cent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the pro- vider and the employer. Ω1 STV packaged codes Paid under OPPS.
-(1) Packaged APC payment if billed on the same date of service as a HCPCS code assigned OPSI of S, T, or V. (2) In other circumstances, pay- ment is made though a sepa- rate APC payment.
-02 T packaged codes Paid under OPPS.
-(1) Packaged APC payment if billed on the same date of service as a HCPCS code assigned OPSI T. (2) In other circumstances, pay- ment is made through a sep- arate APC payment.
-03 Codes that may be paid through a com- posite APC Paid under OPPS.
+N Items and services packaged into APC rates Paid under OPPS; payment is packaged into payment for other services, including outliers.
+Therefore, there is no separate APC payment.
+Alaska Specific Guideline: A payer shall subtract implantable hardware from a hospital outpatient clinic's or ambulatory surgical center's billed charges and pay separately at manufacturer or supplier invoice cost plus 10 percent.
+P Partial hospitalization Paid under OPPS; per diem APC payment.
+Alaska Specific Guideline: Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.
+Q1 STV packaged codes Paid under OPPS; addendum B displays APC assignments when services are separately payable.
+(1) Packaged APC payment if billed on the same date of service as a HCPCS code assigned OPSI of S, T, or V. (2) Composite APC payment if billed with specific combinations of services based on OPPS composite-specific payment criteria.
+Payment is packaged into a single payment for specific combinations of services.
+(3) In other circumstances, payment is made though a separate APC payment.
+02 T packaged codes Paid under OPPS; addendum B displays APC assignments when services are separately payable.
+(1) Packaged APC payment if billed on the same date of service as a HCPCS code assigned OPSI T. (2) In other circumstances, payment is made through a separate APC payment.

+INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE Q3 Codes that may be paid through a composite APC Paid under OPPS; addendum B displays APC assignments when services are separately payable.
 (1) Composite APC payment on OPPS composite-specific payment criteria.
-Payment is packaged into a single pay- ment for specific combina- tions of services.
-(2) In other circumstances, pay- ment is made through a sep- arate APC payment or packaged into payment for other services.

-INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ Alaska specific guideline Ω4 Conditionally pack- aged laboratory tests Packaged APC payment if billed on the same claim as a HCPCS code assigned published OPSI J1, J2, S, T, V, Q1, Q2, or Q3.
-In other circumstances, lab- oratory tests should have an SI = A and payment is made under the practitioner fee schedule.
-R Blood and blood prod- ucts Paid under OPPS.
-S Significant proce- dure, not discounted when multiple Paid under OPPS.
-T Significant proce- dure, multiple reduc- tion applies Paid under OPPS.
-Alaska Specific Guideline: Two or more medical procedures with a status indicator code T on the same claim shall be reimbursed with the highest weighted code paid at 100 per- cent of the Ambulatory Pay- ment Classification's calculated amount and all other status indicator code T items paid at 50 percent.
+Payment is packaged into a single payment for specific combinations of services.
+(2) In other circumstances, payment is made through a separate APC payment or packaged into payment for other services.
+Q4 Conditionally pack- aged laboratory tests Paid under OPPS or Clinical Laboratory Fee Schedule (CLFS).
+(1) Packaged APC payment if billed on the same claim as a HCPCS code assigned published OPSI J1, J2, S, T, V, Q1, Q2, or Q3.
+(2) In other circumstances, laboratory tests should have an SI = A and payment is made under the CLFS.
+R Blood and blood products Paid under OPPS; separate APC payment.
+S Procedure or service, not discounted when multiple Paid under OPPS; separate APC payment.
+T Procedure or service, multiple reduction applies Paid under OPPS; separate APC payment.
+Alaska Specific Guideline: Two or more medical procedures with a status indicator code T on the same claim shall be reimbursed with the highest weighted code paid at 100 percent of the Ambulatory Payment Classification's calculated amount and all other status indicator code T items paid at 50 percent.
 U Brachytherapy sources Paid under OPPS; separate APC payment.
-V Clinic or emergency department visit Paid under OPPS.
-Y Non-implantable dura- ble medical equipment Not paid under OPPS.
-DME with OPSI of Y may be pack- aged on HOPD claims reporting at least one J1 procedure code.
+V Clinic or emergency department visit Paid under OPPS; separate APC payment. Υ Non-implantable durable medical equipment Not paid under OPPS.
+All institutional providers other than home health agencies bill to a DME MAC.